 - Most small business will have some spikes in revenue from month to month, so look at where those spikes in their revenue come from and determine if it is repeatable.
 Discount the spikes if it isn’t repeatable.

-- Number of current email subscribers – this will give you some idea of the previous owners ability to convert traffic.
+- The number of current email subscribers – this will give you some idea of the previous owners ability to convert traffic.

 - Newsletter open rate and click-through rate.